DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-discovery-peer-review-report.md

 [View reports](link to report section) from previous discovery peer reviews.

-### Give the project an overall RAG status
+### Give the project an overall RAG rating

-Assessors will give the discovery a RAG (red, amber, green) status with a description of what this means.
+Assessors will give the discovery a RAG (red, amber, green) rating with a description of what this means.

 #### Red